lukaemon/Coursera-ML-AndrewNg/README.md

 I am learning by doing, not tools hoarding.
 Here is the list that helps me along the way.
 * Intuitions of Linear Algebra, [Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab), this is the best source to my knowledge, for intuition.
 * [Python, numpy tutorial](http://cs231n.github.io/python-numpy-tutorial/)
 * More math behind the scene.
 [CS 229 Machine Learning Course Materials](http://cs229.stanford.edu/materials.html), basically Coursera ML is water down version of this cs229.
 The link has very good linear algebra review ,and probability theroy review.
-* [Quoc Le’s Lectures on Deep Learning](http://www.trivedigaurav.com/blog/quoc-les-lectures-on-deep-learning/): videos with perfect lecture notes.
+* [Quoc Le’s Lectures on Deep Learning](http://www.trivedigaurav.com/blog/quoc-les-lectures-on-deep-learning/): 4k videos with perfect lecture notes.
-* [Learning from Data](http://amlbook.com/): learning theory in less than 300 pages, God.
+* [Learning from Data](http://amlbook.com/): learning theory in less than 200 pages, God.

-# You can read all Jupyter notebooks here: [nbviewer](http://nbviewer.jupyter.org/github/icrtiou/coursera-ML/tree/master/)
+## You can read all Jupyter notebooks here: [nbviewer](http://nbviewer.jupyter.org/github/icrtiou/coursera-ML/tree/master/)
+**If you find bugs, wrong logic, anything that could be better, please do me a favor by creating issues.
+I would love to see constructively negative feedbacks**

 > * acknowledgement: Thank you [John Wittenauer](https://github.com/jdwittenauer?tab=overview&from=2016-08-01&to=2016-08-31&utf8=%E2%9C%93)!
 I shamelessly steal lots of your code and idea. [here](https://github.com/jdwittenauer/ipython-notebooks)
 > * if you want to run notebooks locally, you could refer to requirement.txt for libraries I've been using.